-If you were shopping for a monitor today, you’d inevitably encounter an array of different acronyms, and some of them are sure to be a source of some confusion – LED, IPS, LCD, or TFT are some that you’d commonly encounter, among others.
+If you were shopping for a monitor today, you’d inevitably encounter a range of different acronyms, and some of them are sure to be the source of confusion – LED, IPS, LCD, or TFT are some that you’d commonly encounter, among others.

 These acronyms all have to do with a monitor’s or a TV’s display technology, and if you ended up wondering about the differences between IPS and LED displays, then keep on reading for a simple explanation.